 Poses to engage your TvA

-When doing plank or chaturanga (the lowering down bit of press up), you will want to draw in your core bandhas (lower abs, pelvic floor).
+When doing plank or chaturanga, as part of an asansa practice, (the lowering down bit of press up), you will want to draw in your core bandhas (lower abs, pelvic floor).
 This will draw your muscles in centrally, making the pose more about the core and less about the arms and shoulders.
 It will actually make the pose easier.

 Side plank is another great pose.
 Again, to support your body, you must draw in those bandhas.
 In side plank, you are also working your obliques, your side abs.

 Scale pose (Lolasana) is a great example of what happens when you draw in your lower abs and pelvic floor, it lifts you up!
 Start by drawing in your bandhas and push up on hands.
 It does require some upper body strength but you couldn’t do it without tightening those deep abdominal muscles.

 To be honest, it’s hard for everyone to remember to “draw in their bandhas”.
 Even I forget when doing yoga or running.
 It’s helps when yoga teachers remind you in class, which is what I try to do in our classes.